![[Simplifing AI agents with powerful models and ontologies#^agents-inherit-confusion]]

 ![[How agentic AI can reshape real estate’s operating model#^mckinsey-on-workflows-vs-use-cases]]

 Tool adoption is the next step and is not part of this engagement.
 Tool selection requires knowledge of the organisation's stack, budget, constraints, and political reality - context this engagement does not develop.
-A tool recommendation from outside is a guess; a tool decision made against a requirements sheet and a methodology decision is a consequence of those inputs.
+A tool recommendation from outside is a guess; a tool decision made against a requirements sheet and a method decision is a consequence of those inputs.

 The outputs of the engagement provide the inputs needed for that decision.